COVID-19 vaccine information

 A response can be expected within five business days.

-I want to request a medical accommodation.
+I want to request a medical exemption.
 What steps do I take?

 How can I get an accommodation that’s not related to medical or religious/creed grounds?